What Causes War?

 Phineas Gage was swift, capable, responsible.
 He was physically fit and a leader of men.
 These qualities made him at the age of 25 a supervisor on a Vermont railroad construction project; and might have helped him rise through the ranks to a senior management position in that branch of engineering.
 But the smooth track… Continue reading Hole in the head

-I set out on my errands, hardly reached the street before ideas started to flow: something to ponder, something to write.
-I swiftly reviewed the range of human belief systems: from burnt offerings on rugged mountain-tops to mass church attendance (booking a place in Heaven) to New Age superstitions (“we create our own reality”).
-It… Continue reading Death before dishonour
+I set out on my errands, hardly reached the street before ideas started to flow: something to ponder, something to write about.
+I swiftly reviewed the range of human belief systems: from burnt offerings on rugged mountain-tops to communal church attendance (booking a place in Heaven) to New Age superstitions, such as “we create our… Continue reading Dishonour

 Fragile